jcubic/wayne/README.md

 });
 ```

-### First load
+### First Load

 According to the spec, the default behavior of the Service Worker is to control the HTTP requests
 after reloading the page.
-To make the SW always in control use this code in your SW:
+To make the SW always in control, use this code in your SW:

 ```javascript
 // take control of uncontrolled clients on first load